postsharp/Metalama.Samples/examples/enum-viewmodel/README.md

 [!metalama-file GenerateEnumViewModelAttribute.cs marker="ConstructorTemplate"]

 Note that this template accepts a compile-time generic parameter `T`, which represents the `enum` type.
-The value of this parameter is set in the call to <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceConstructor*> by setting the `args` parameter.
+The value of this parameter is set in the call to <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceConstructor*> by setting the `args` parameter.

 In this template, `meta.This._value` compiles to `this._value`.
 The C# compiler does not complain because `meta.This` returns a `dynamic` value, so we can have anything on the right hand of this expression.
 Metalama then just replaces `meta.This` with `this`.